wolispace/spud-life/README.md

 ---

-This will be a simple browser game wit no back-end server.
-Progerss will be storred locally in the browser.
+This will be a simple browser game with no back-end server.
+Progerss will be stored locally in the browser.

 ### Codespaces notes